snrnats/doc-centre/docfx_project/pro/api/shipments/getting_content_level_events.md

 ```
 ---

-<span class="highlight">NO EXAMPLE OBJECT IN THE DATA CONTRACT AND API STUB ISNT RESPONDING SO WILL HAVE TO ADD EXAMPLE RESPONSE LATER</span>
+<span class="commented-out">NO EXAMPLE OBJECT IN THE DATA CONTRACT AND API STUB ISNT RESPONDING SO WILL HAVE TO ADD EXAMPLE RESPONSE LATER</span> -->

 ## Next Steps